Museu de la Pesca Palamós

 Therefore, Memoria Viva is a program of recovery of intangible heritage that this year has three activities: Taberna conversations, dialogues with seafarers; images that make people talk, the discovery of photographic backgrounds; and masters of the kitchen, approach to the seafood cuisine of our territory.

-Related articles: We go to museums in Catalonia
+You may also be interested in: We go to museums in Catalonia